shd101wyy/crossnote/README.md

   // Puppeteer waits for a certain timeout in milliseconds before the document export.
   puppeteerWaitForTimeout: 0,

-  // If set to true, then locally installed puppeteer-core will be required.
-Otherwise, the puppeteer globally installed by `npm install -g puppeteer` will be required.
-  usePuppeteerCore: true,

   // Args passed to puppeteer.launch({args: $puppeteerArgs})
   puppeteerArgs: [],